dalejung/edamame/README.md

 So as of right now, the DSL-ish parts of edamame are being created in [naginpy](https://github.com/dalejung/naginpy).
 I have too many projects but I like making up names.

+# quantreactor

+More names and projects.
+I'm going to need to map this out on corkboard and threads.

 # Speed
 =======